 We are an emerging growth company.
 We have no approved drugs and have not generated any revenues.
 To date, we have engaged in acquiring or in-licensing drug product candidates, entering into collaboration agreements for testing and clinical development of our drug product candidates and providing the infrastructure to support the clinical development of our drug product candidates.
-We do not anticipate commercial revenues from operations until we complete testing and development of our drug product candidates to another party.
+We do not anticipate commercial revenues from operations until we complete testing and development of one of our drug product candidates and obtain marketing approval or we sell, enter into a collaborative marketing arrangement, or out-license one of our drug product candidates to another party.
 See "Liquidity and Capital Resources".